-Our operating expenses consist of sales and marketing expenses, research and development expenses, general and administrative expenses and restructuring and other charges.
+Our operating expenses consist of sales and marketing, research and development and general and administrative expenses.
 Personnel expenses are the most significant component of operating expenses and consist of salaries, benefits, bonuses, stock-based compensation expense and, with respect to sales and marketing expenses, sales commissions that are recognized as expenses over the period of benefit.
 Operating expenses also include overhead expenses for facilities, IT, depreciation expense and amortization expense.